LOADING

 Pragmatism started as a philosophy within psychology and then spread into education in the 20th century.
 Pragmatic psychologists wanted to study people by asking them to carry out specific tasks and observe how they did them.

-Pragmatism was first popularized by William James, who taught at Harvard University and wrote a book called The Principles of Psychology.
-He defined pragmatism as “seeing the facts of experience as they arise, and not remaining forever bound by preconceived notions.”
+Pragmatism was first popularized by William James, who taught at Harvard University and wrote The Principles of Psychology.
+He defined pragmatism as “seeing the facts of experience as they arise and not remaining forever bound by preconceived notions.”

 What are the Educational Implications of Pragmatism?

-First, pragmatism is associated with the idea of experiential learning.
-This means that we learn from direct experience.
-This was often thought to be inferior to the traditional memorization and rote learning approach.
+First, pragmatism is associated with experiential learning, which means learning from direct experience.
+This approach was often considered inferior to traditional memorization and rote learning.
 Second, the rise of educational technology has made it easier than ever to access information.
-This has made it easy to memorize facts, but it has made it harder to learn things by doing.
+This has made it easy to memorize facts but harder to learn things by doing.

-Third, the current pedagogical trend is towards teaching students to think for themselves rather than simply having them memorize facts.
-Finally, the rise of MOOCs (Massive Open Online Courses) has made the idea of experiential learning more relevant than ever.
+Third, the current pedagogical trend is toward teaching students to think for themselves rather than simply having them memorize facts.
+Finally, the rise of MOOCs (Massive Open Online Courses) has made experiential learning more relevant than ever.

 The Future of Pragmatism in Education

 The educational system was set up so that the teacher was the authority.
 Teachers were expected to impart information, and students were expected to memorize it.
 This is a recipe for mediocrity because if we are repeating the words of others, then we are not learning.
-However, in recent years, a new school of thought has emerged, and the philosophy behind it is called pragmatism.
+However, a new school of thought has emerged in recent years, and its philosophy is pragmatism.

 How can Teachers Implement Pragmatism in their Classrooms?

 Many educators look to pragmatism for guidance on how to improve their teaching.
-This article will give examples of pragmatism in education and offer suggestions for educators who wish to use pragmatism to enhance their teaching practices.
+This article will give examples of pragmatism in education and offer suggestions for educators who wish to enhance their teaching practices.

 This article will give examples of pragmatism in education and offer suggestions for educators who wish to use pragmatism to improve their teaching practices.